9 Critical Employee Engagement Metrics Every Company Should be Tracking

 Additionally, recognition can be even more impactful than money.
 Global practice leader, Anita Bowness, from Halogen Software said in a Forbes article, “Providing recognition in front of a person’s peers and executives, or a handwritten ‘thank you,’ can have a longer lasting motivational effect on an employee than money.”

 So, whether you have a formal recognition program complete with social recognition, service awards, and SWAG - or you have an informal program based on simply saying thank you often, your employees need to feel appreciated.
 This means tracking recognition is critical for measuring employee engagement.
+Regular recognition can also boost employee morale and contribute to a positive workplace environment.

 Tracking the frequency and quality of employee recognition and feedback processes can shed light on the level of appreciation and communication within the organization.